Last updated Mar. 3, 2023 by Charles Zemub

 - A paydown debt feature similar to YNAB’s “emergency fund” function, but with a few extra bells and whistles like an automated schedule for payments based on what debts are due first

 Pocket Guard is a free app that helps you track your spending and set goals for saving.
-It allows you to set budgets for each category of spending, and it offers reminders for each category of spending.
+It allows you to set budgets for each spending category and offers reminders for each spending category.

 You can also use it to: